Costs of civil court action using simple procedure

 - claims £300 or less - £19 fee

-If a sheriff officer is used to serve the claim form on the respondent this will cost £13 plus the sheriff officer's fees.
+If you use a sheriff officer to serve the claim form on the respondent, this will cost £13 plus the sheriff officer's fees.

 If you need to find the address of the other party, you will have to pay a small fee to post an advert on the sheriff court website.

 Information about other fees can be found on the Scottish Courts and Tribunals Service website.
 You can also contact the sheriff clerk’s office for more information.

 - fees for using the court and any facilities - including staff

 You may be able to claim your expenses back depending on the value of the case and who wins.
 You must ask for these expenses on your original claim form.